The annual election of Executive, Judicial, and Senatorial officers of the SGA occurs each spring semester.

 Online voting will take place May 3rd and 4th on the main page of Involved@TU.
 You may vote at any time between 9AM on May 3rd through 4PM on May 4th.
 Additionally the Election Commission will sponsor polling locations throughout campus to encourage voting on these days, you can vote online or at the polls whichever is more convenient for you!
 Polling Locations will be open from 9AM-5PM on May 3rd (University Union, Beach, Center for the Arts and West Village Commons) and 9AM-4PM on May 4th (University Union, Beach, CLA Café, Stephen’s Hall).

 See a full listing of all of this year’s candidates in the Towerlight’s announcement here.

 If you would like to know more about our candidates, we encourage you to come out to the SGA debate on May 1st at 8PM in West Village Commons Ballroom B, to hear from our candidates directly.
 For information about our executive candidates, check out their websites which outline their platforms here:

 The Election Commission is an independent body comprised of undergraduate students who help administer the SGA Elections.
 Some of the duties of the Commission include enforcing Election Policy, addressing violations, hosting the annual debate, and encouraging students to get involved with the election process.

 Run for SGA

 Undergraduate students can petition to run for Executive, Judicial, and Senatorial positions within the SGA.
 A minimum 2.5 GPA is required.
 To receive a petition, visit the SGA Office at University Union Rm.
-226. Petitions will be available in late March and are by due in April.
+226. Petitions will be available in late Monday, April 10th.

 Work at Polls

 Volunteer poll workers are needed for the SGA Election to help students use the Involved@TU system and cast their votes.
-Available shifts are on election days, between 8AM. – 5PM.
+Available shifts are on election days, May 3rd and 4th, between 8AM. – 5PM.